Is Kelowna Worth Visiting? A One Day in Kelowna Itinerary (2026)

 Kelowna in British Columbia is known for its food scene and setting on Okanagan Lake.
 I stopped here for a short time as part of my Canada trip, while travelling between Vancouver and the Rockies.
-This itinerary shows how to spend a full day in Kelowna – enough time to enjoy the lake, visit one of its wineries and eat well.
+This itinerary shows whether Kelowna is worth visiting and how to spend a day in Kelowna.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.